Saxonys/ReachConcept/README.md

 # ReachConcept
-A c++ reach concept for those who are learning the basics of memory hacking.
+A c++ reach concept for **Minecraft**, mainly those who are learning the basics of memory hacking.
 Stripped from the Nexus/Itami v3 Source Code.

 **Can I use this for my ghost clients?**